smoothie/devbox/docs/adr/2023_11_28_docker_what_compose_to_use.md

 Chosen option: "[Use docker compose plugin](#use-docker-compose-plugin)", because it is simple and the recommended way.
 So it is probably the long term stable option.

-Additional option: "[Being strict of the choice: No](#being-strict-of-the-choice-no)", because it comes with less complexity when we only have one way to provide.
+Additional option: "[Being strict of the choice: Yes](#being-strict-of-the-choice-yes)", because it comes with less complexity when we only have one way to provide.
 Maybe at some point we learn that there are good reason's to allow the docker-compose way... but for now YAGNI.